 With equal responsibility comes equal share of the bill!
 Unless otherwise stated, each household must pay an equal share of the bill for septic tank maintenance or repairs.

 Usually, we find the best way to deal with this is to draw up a professional agreement between neighbours.
 Therefore, everyone knows where they stand with regards to payment and responsibility, and how much they will be paying on a yearly basis.
 This can avoid awkward conversations at a later date and can prevent financial disputes over the septic tank.
 We would recommend getting a qualified, legal professional to assist with this agreement to ensure everything is covered.

 Will an insurer pay out for a shared septic tank?

 Of course, this depends on each individual policy, but, insurers can pay out or shared septic tanks.
 With multiple homeowners, and therefore multiple insurers, involved this is where the shared management of septic tanks can get confusing.
-At Proseptic, we are happy to liaise with every involved party, including insurers, to ensure a smooth repair or replacement and take the stress out of septic tank problems.
+It’s always best to check with your insurer what their policy is before you take out any insurance cover.

 Buying a house with a shared septic tank